libapps/libapps-mirror/ssh_client/README.md

   * `hterm/plugin/`: The final output of the build process for [nassh].
 * [src/]: The NaCl plugin code that glues the JavaScript and OpenSSH worlds.
   See the next section for more in-depth coverage.
+* [third_party/]: All third party projects have a unique subdir.
+  Do not try to run these directly as they rely on settings in [build.sh].
+  * [mandoc/]: Tools to generate html from man pages.

 Here are the rest of the files, but most likely you don't need to touch these: